akc/spe/README.md

 ### Ballot matrices

 A ballot (or ordered set partition) is a list of blocks, where a block is simply a nonempty set.
-So may give it this type

 ```haskell
 type Bal a = [[a]]
 ```